Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 With an extension ladder, or an extendable brush, cut-in the upper half of the walls two coats, working in one direction all the way around the foyer.
 Cut-in the lower half of the walls around the front door frame and molding with a step ladder.

-Roll the Walls with an Extension Pole
+Step 2: Roll the Walls With an Extension Pole

 A paint roller extension pole is a must-have for painting two story walls, but I recommend using two poles.
 I roll the upper half of high walls with a 16-foot pole and the lower half with an 8-foot pole.
 The shorter pole is a lot easier to work with in tight spaces.
 The only purpose of the longer pole is to roll the high area that cannot be reached with a shorter pole.